 Check that the applied thermoplastic material complies with thickness requirements.

 Check application rates for glass beads and paint.
 Inspect the stripes to ensure that glass beads are spread uniformly and properly embedded.
 Verify that paint and glass beads are applied in the order specified for two-component painted traffic stripes and pavement markings.
 Assure the striping machine does not travel faster than 10 miles per hour during the application.

-Check thermoplastic markings for workmanship as the markings are applied.
+Check thermoplastic markings for acceptability as the markings are applied.
 Do not permit bumps resulting from overlaps in extruded materials.
 Check complete thermoplastic traffic stripe or thermoplastic pavement marking to ensure it is free of runs, bubbles, craters, drag marks, stretch marks, and debris.

 After application, look for any damage to striping or marking and document any rejections.
 Ask the contractor to remove and replace existing retroreflective pavement markers coated or damaged by work activities.